fenago/katacoda-scenarios/apache-spark/apache-spark-paired-rdd-advanced/steps/1/text.md

 The aim of the following lab exercises is to start writing Spark code in Intellij to learn about Paired RDDs.
 We will cover following topics in this scenario.
-- Creating a Tuple
 - Creating a Paired RDD
 - Performing Operations on Paired RDD
-- Performing more Operations on Paired RDD
-- Performing Joins on Paired RDD
-- Performing Actions on Paired RDD

-We need the following packages to perform the lab exercise:
-- Java Development Kit
-- Scala
-- Spark